 - Will there be an additional fee for the anaesthetist?
 If so, what will it be?

-- What percentage of patients are satisfied with the results of the total knee replacements you perform?
-(90-95% is the average)
+- What percentage of patients are satisfied with the results of the coronary artery bypass graft procedures you perform?

 - Follow-up appointments (Write down any questions or concerns you want to discuss with your surgeon)

-Tell your surgeon if you have any skin lesions, sores, cuts, or a raised temperature, as you'll need to be treated before surgery.
+Tell your surgeon if you have any skin lesions, sores, cuts, a raised temperature, or kidney problems, as you'll need to be treated before surgery.

 Most medication should be taken as usual, but some may interfere with the operation.
-Your doctor will let you know which medication (if any) you should stop.
+Your surgeon will let you know which medication (if any) you should stop.
 This could include:

 - NSAIDs (including aspirin)